Blue Islands: Post-Flybe relaunch

 In September 2020, Blue Islands commenced a codeshare agreement with Scottish regional airline Loganair, enabling passengers travelling on Blue Islands' Southampton network to connect onto Aberdeen (via Manchester), Edinburgh, Inverness (via Manchester), Glasgow and Newcastle, as well as from Exeter to Aberdeen and Inverness (both via Manchester).
 The deal would also allow Loganair to feed passengers onto Blue Islands flights to the Channel Islands from several UK airports, including Birmingham and Bristol.
 In November 2021, it was announced that this agreement would expand into a full commercial partnership between both Blue Islands and Loganair as well as Aurigny.
 Under the expanded agreement, passengers would be able to connect onto the entirety of the three airlines' networks, and earn loyalty points for each of the airlines' loyalty schemes on every flight.
 The partnership announcement also included a formal non-competitive pact between Aurigny and Blue Islands on routes from Guernsey, as well as a route sharing agreement on flights between Guernsey and Southampton, whereby both airlines would operate a select number of daily flights at different times.
 As of December 2022 however, the partnership has not fully commenced.

 In 2021, Blue Islands resumed scheduled service to Europe with the addition of flights to both Dublin and Rennes from Jersey.
 Dublin services were initially operated via Belfast City Airport due to licensing issues.
 Seasonal service from Jersey to Norwich also commenced in the same year.
 The company also expressed interest in flying to Luxembourg and resuming service to the Isle of Man, which both see demand from the financial services industries in both Jersey and Guernsey.
+It was later announced that service from the Isle of Man to Jersey would resume in November 2023.
+Service to Birmingham was suspended in October 2024, citing competition from easyJet.

+Following the collapse of Eastern Airways in October 2025, it was announced that regional operator Skybus would be temporarily granted a contract to replace the Cornwall Airport Newquay to London Gatwick route.
+Skybus was to source the first aircraft from Blue Islands until early 2026.

+Collapse

+On 14 November 2025, Blue Islands suspended trading and cancelled all flights.
+Aurigny and Loganair announced they would run extra flights to rescue passengers stranded by Blue Islands' collapse.

+On 17 November, the Government of Jersey announced that Blue Islands had entered liquidation.
+The government also stated that the airline owed it £9.1 million, mostly from a loan during the COVID-19 pandemic.

 Destinations

-As of September 2021, Blue Islands operates the following services:
+As of November 2025, Blue Islands operated the following services:

-Codeshare Agreements
+Codeshare agreements

-Blue Islands has codeshare agreements with the following airlines (as of April 2021):